Deciphering Core, Valence and Double-Core-Polarization Contributions to Parity Violating Amplitudes in $^{133}$Cs using Different Methods: Results Discussions

-In Table \ref{tab1}, we present the $E1_{PV}$ values of the $6S-7S$ and $6S-5D_{3/2}$ transitions in $^{133}$Cs using the DC Hamiltonian from a number of methods including the DHF method in order to understand the importance of correlation effects in their determination and to demonstrate that choice of a method matters a lot for their rigourous inclusion.
-The values shown in bold fonts in this table are claimed to be accurate within 0.5\% by the earlier works.
-A careful look into these results reveal that some of them differ by 1\% from each other, which suggests there could be issues with the estimation of accuracy in these calculations that needs to be investigated.
-Results from sum-over-states approach, given as `Sum-over' in the table, uses scaled E1 matrix elements and energies from the CCSDvT method to estimate the Main contribution of $E1_{PV}$ for the $6S-7S$ transition while the X-factor is obtained using a blend of many-body methods \cite{Porsev2010}.
-In Ref. \cite{Dzuba2012}, the same `Main' contribution is utilized but Core and Tail contributions to the X-factor are estimated using the CPDF-RPA* method (denoted as only RPA in the original paper).
+Table \ref{tab1} presents the $E1_{\text{PV}}$ values of the aforementioned transitions, in units of $10^{-11}i(-Q_w/Nn)|e|a_0$ with neutron number $Nn$, using the DC Hamiltonian from different methods.
+The values shown in bold fonts in this table are claimed to be accurate within 0.5\% by earlier works, but some of them differ by 1\% from each other.
+The sum-over-states approach, given as `Sum-over' in the table, uses scaled E1 matrix elements and energies from the CCSDvT method to estimate the Main contribution, while the X-factor is obtained using a blend of many-body methods \cite{Porsev2010}.
+In Refs. \cite{Dzuba2012}, the same `Main' contribution is utilized but Core and Tail contributions to the X-factor are estimated using the CPDF-RPA* method (denoted as only RPA in the original paper).
 Pair-correlation effects to these estimations were estimated using the BO-correlation method.
 Result from these RPA$+$BO methods is given under `Mixed-states' in the above table.
-Thus large discrepancy seen in both the results from the above table come from the X-factors estimated in Refs \cite{Porsev2010, Dzuba2012}.
-If the total X-factors had agreed between two works but individual contributions would have differed, then the difference in the results could have been attributed to distribution of contributions under the Core and Valence correlations in the considered approaches in both the works.
-From the significant differences seen between the X-factors from the Mixed-states approach and our RCCSD method in both the $6S-7S$ and $6S-5D_{3/2}$ transitions, it does not support such distributions.
+The large discrepancy seen in both the results from the above table come from the X-factors estimated in Refs. \cite{Porsev2010, Dzuba2012}.
+This could be attributed to distribution of contributions under the Core and Valence correlations in the considered approaches in both the works.
+However, comparison with the RCCSD method does not support such distributions.